nbeaudoin/Open-source-PDF-summarizer/README.md

 # Open-source-PDF-summarizer
-Using Llama model to sumarize docs
+Using Llama model to sumamrize docs